SteveHHuang/9618/theory 咒语collection/paper3/Communication and internet technologies.md

 	- More secure as harder to intercept messages

 ##### Cons:
-	- Time taken to reassemble packets at the destination
+	- Time needed to reassemble packets at the destination